-Call Consumers Energy at 800-477-5050 if you have questions about natural gas, natural gas pipelines, damage prevention or other natural gas safety issues.
+Call us at 800-477-5050 if you have questions about natural gas, natural gas pipelines, damage prevention or other natural gas safety issues.
+You can also reach our Public Safety Outreach team by visiting ConsumersEnergy.com/pipelinesafety.

 Useful Websites